 What is learned helplessness?

-Definition: a condition in which a person suffers from a sense of powerlessness arising from a traumatic event or persistent failure to succeed.
+Definition: a condition in which a person suffers from a sense of powerlessness from a traumatic event or persistent failure to succeed.

-Uncontrollable adverse events that occur frequently or continuously in people or animals cause them to believe they are helpless to control essential important outcomes in their lives.
+Uncontrollable adverse events that occur frequently or continuously in people or animals cause them to believe they are helpless to control essential outcomes in their lives.

 It’s not an innate trait.
-No one is born believing that they have no control over what happens to them. Ít is learned behaviour.
+No one is born believing they have no control over what happens to them. Ít is learned behaviour.
 Helplessness can lead to a state of depression.

 What are the key symptoms of learned helplessness?